Dismiss Modal

 Have one fish, two fish.

+"Including fish in your pregnancy diet can help you increase your protein intake without adding too many saturated fats," Dr. Ashby says.
 Experts recommend up to 12 ounces of fish a week, since fish is packed with omega-3 fatty acids.
 Choose shrimp, salmon, pollock, sardines, catfish and light tuna, and avoid varieties that are high in mercury such as shark, swordfish, tilefish and king mackerel.

 Nibble on nuts.

-Nuts provide protein and other nutrients, but are high in calories (83 calories in 12 almonds).
+Nuts provide protein and other nutrients but are high in calories (83 calories in 12 almonds).
 If you’re at a healthy weight to begin with, an extra 300 calories a day in the second trimester and 450 a day in the third are enough to nourish your baby and you.
 Exceed those numbers and you’ll likely gain more than the recommended 25 to 35 pounds—extra weight that can be hard to drop.

 Curb the coffee.